-Vegetation condition across KEQ BOA and Lot 12 monitoring sites remain relatively stable since the previous monitoring event in 2021, with almost all monitoring sites recording signs of regeneration.
+Vegetation condition across KEQ BOA and Lot 12 monitoring sites remain relatively stable since the previous monitoring event in 2022, with almost all monitoring sites recording signs of regeneration.

-Canopy condition, measured as Projected Foliage Cover (PFC%), shows small increases since 2021, and similar to the baseline results collected in 2015 (see Plate 2), beyond natural variation likely in response to prevailing weather conditions (see Plate 1).
-The results from the current monitoring event indicate that canopy cover has largely stabilized within the communities recovering from the drought conditions on 2019/2020, further monitoring events will identify any longer term trends in canopy condition.
-Signs of dieback have decreased from the monitoring in 2022, trees also show signs of recovering, with new growth recorded in 2022 and higher PFC% within the canopy.
-Several of the monitoring points experienced an increase in overall PFC during this year, likely in response to improved conditions such as high rainfall.
+Canopy condition, measured as Projected Foliage Cover (PFC%), is slowly increasing and approaching pre-mine operations PFC (see Plate 2).
+Results from the current monitoring event indicate that canopy cover has largely stabilized, with small increases within the communities, recovering from the drought conditions on 2019/2020.
+Further monitoring events will identify any longer-term trends in canopy condition.
+Signs of dieback have decreased since monitoring in 2022.
+Trees also show signs of recovery, with new growth recorded in 2022 and having stabilized in 2023.